con-jo-ry/NaSa/readme.md

 ## Presentation
 Most of the textual considerations behind our translation are probably of little interest to its readers.
-Therefore, the files marked 'english_only' contain only the translation with a minimal amount of annotations.
+Therefore, the files marked 'english_only' contain the translation with only a minimal amount of annotation.
-But we also aspire to make our work as transparent as possible, and we also suspect that there may be at least a few people who are indeed interested in the details.
+But we also aspire to make our work as transparent as possible, and we suspect that there may be at least a few people who are indeed interested in the details.
 Thus, in the files 'multi_lingual', you will find the following:

 * The Sanskrit text based on a collation of Davidson's edition and our reading of Vilāsavajra's commentary.